 All completed or pending actions of the Zoning Board of Appeals relative to the application, including an estimated schedule of application and approval.

 A listing of state and federal permits, licenses, and approvals necessary, including Chapter 91.

+As-built plans.
+As-built plans showing the location, grades, and other significant information regarding utilities, including all stormwater conveyance and treatment structures, shall be prepared by the owner and turned over to the Town Clerk within 2 years of project completion.

 § 465-13.
 Site plan performance and design standards.